Protect Your Wealth: Gold Rehypothecation Risks Uncovered

 1. Customers deposit gold with a bank or broker.

-2. The institution keeps only a small portion of this gold in its vaults.
+2. The institution keeps only a small portion in its vaults.

-3. The rest is lent out or used for other investments.
+3. The rest is lent out or used in other investments.

 4. Multiple claims are created on the same physical gold.